Cheng Man-ch'ing: Taiwan

 Cheng moved to Taiwan in 1949 with the retreating Republican Chinese government.
-He continued his career as a physician and as a teacher of his new t'ai chi ch'uan form, as well as actively practicing painting, poetry, and calligraphy.
-He published Cheng's 13 Chapters of T'ai Chi Boxing in 1950 which has been translated into English twice.
+He continued his career as a physician and as a teacher of his new tai chi form, as well as actively practicing painting, poetry, and calligraphy.
+He published Cheng's 13 Chapters of Tai Chi Boxing in 1950 which has been translated into English twice.
 He started the Shih Chung T'ai Chi Association in Taipei, where many now well-known students including (Benjamin Lo, Liu Hsi-heng, Hsu I-chung, Qi Jiang Tao, Robert W. Smith, T. T. Liang, William C. C. Chen, Huang Sheng Shyan and others) trained with him.

 Though he tended not to advertise it, Cheng served as one of the painting teachers of Soong Mei-ling, Madame Chiang Kai-shek, whom he taught to paint "birds and flowers" style (his colleague Huang Junbi instructed her in landscape painting.
 Cheng also continued to be a medical advisor to Chiang Kai-shek.

 United States

 In 1964, Cheng moved with his wife, two sons, and three daughters to the United States, where he taught at the New York T'ai Chi Association at 211 Canal Street in Manhattan.
 He then founded and taught at the Shr Jung T'ai Chi school at 87 Bowery in New York City's Chinatown section, with the assistance of his six American senior students, known as the "Big Six": Tam Gibbs, Lou Kleinsmith, Ed Young, Mort Raphael, Maggie Newman, and Stanley Israel.
-(Some students of that era say that there were the Five Senior Students, plus Stanley Israel in the second level.)
 Later students/assistants are known as "the Little Six": Victor Chin, Y Y Chin, Jon Gaines, Natasha Gorky, Wolfe Lowenthal, and Ken VanSickle.
 Other American students include Frank Wong, Michael and Lora Howard, Herman Kauz, René Houtrides, Patt Benton, Lucjan Shila, Carol Yamasaki, Robert Ante, Judyth Weaver, Patrick Watson, Min Pai, Lawrence Galante, Lisa Marcusson, Saul Krotki, Robert Chuckrow, Robert D. Morningstar, Phillip Carter, and William C. Phillips.
 In Taiwan, Cheng's students continued running the school in his absence.
 It operated initially under the direction of Liu Hsi-heng.
 Hsu I-chung is the current director.

 While living in New York City, Cheng often spent several hours in the early afternoons studying or teaching classes of three or four students in the C. V. Starr East Asian Library at Columbia University, usually in a small, mahogany-panelled loft above the main floor.
 For relaxation, he raised orchids.